-The following sections provide the maximum predicted conventional subsidence parameters resulting from the extraction of the proposed Longwalls B1 to B3.
+The following sections provide the maximum predicted conventional subsidence parameters resulting from the extraction of Longwalls B1 to B3 based on the Extraction Plan Layout.
 The predicted subsidence parameters and the impact assessments for the natural and built features are provided in Chapters 5 and 6.